libgit2/libgit2/docs/checkout-internals.md

                   content, which is unknown at this point
 * FORCEABLE == conflict unless FORCE is given
 * DIRTY     == no conflict but change is not applied unless FORCE
+* SUBMODULE == no conflict and no change is applied unless a deleted submodule dir is empty

 Some slightly unusual circumstances: